fieldtrip/website/development/project/fns.md

 - the input argument --3dmesh contains the coordinates of the voxels' centers (all and only voxels belonging to the head) and an additional columns with the tissue label of each voxel.
 The resulting matrix V has dimensions [N (head voxels) X 4]
 - the input argument dim contains the dimensions of the MRI (e.g., 256X256X256] in order to be able to build the box around the head
 - output argument --data datafile now contains only a matrix M of dimensions [skinXbrain voxels], no additional fields
-- provide Hung with 2 files: one semgmented labeled MRI, one text file with the output voxels, containing the positions of the solutions in voxels coordinates
+- provide Hung with 2 files: one segmented labeled MRI, one text file with the output voxels, containing the positions of the solutions in voxels coordinates

 ## Steps to be taken (Cristiano)